April 10th, 2012

-The OCA Upholds the OSC Decision
+The ONCA Upholds the OSC Decision

-The OCA upheld the Divisional Court’s decision, making detailed reference to the leading s.
-11(d) case, R v Wigglesworth 2 SCR 541.
-In Wigglesworth, the Supreme Court of Canada rejected the proposition that all persons subject to proceedings leading to the imposition of a penalty should be regarded as “charged with an offence” for the purposes of s.
-11. Instead, Justice Wilson held that s.11 was only triggered in the case of “criminal and penal matters” (emphasis added).
+The ONCA upheld the Divisional Court’s decision, making detailed reference to the leading s.
+11(d) case, R v Wigglesworth 2 SCR 541 [Wigglesworth].
+In Wigglesworth, the Supreme Court of Canada (“SCC”) rejected the proposition that all persons subject to proceedings leading to the imposition of a penalty should be regarded as “charged with an offence” for the purposes of section 11.
+Instead, Justice Wilson held that s.11 was only triggered in the case of “criminal and penal matters” (emphasis added).
 Such matters, she held, could be further split into two categories:

 The appellants alleged that because the OSC could impose an AMP for up to $1 million per breach (i.e. every trade in breach of the Act), that AMPs transcend an administrative sanction and become a penal one.
-Relying on Wigglesworth, however, the OCA disagreed, noting that so long as the penalties were directed towards the maintenance of internal discipline within the securities regime, s.
-11 was not triggered.
+Relying on Wigglesworth, however, the ONCA disagreed, noting that so long as the penalties were directed towards the maintenance of internal discipline within the securities regime, section 11 was not triggered.
 That the AMPs could amount to $1 million per breach was insignificant given the “enormous sums of money” often involved.
 Without such a deterrent, Justice Sharpe observed, AMPs risked becoming viewed as simply “the cost of doing business.”

 Realistically, there is no turning back the clock on Wigglesworth.
 The expansive role of administrative tribunals throughout Canada, and the benefits derived from using highly specialized bodies, is here to stay.
 Consider this, though – the OSC not only imposed substantial AMPs against Mr. Rowan, but also prohibited him from being a director or officer of a reporting issuer for 7 years or of a registrant for 3 years, significantly limiting his ability to make a living.
 Likewise, Mr. Carmichael was required to resign from any current positions as an officer or director of a registrant and prohibited from acting in a supervisory role for 45 days, and Mr. McKenney was required to resign from any current position as an officer or director of a registrant and suspended from serving in such a capacity or any other supervisory role for a year.
 Finally, WCI was required to undergo an independent review, a costly process.
-Given these potential consequences, surely there is a case to be made that a potential transgressor of the Act should have the protections s.
-11 speaks to, and not just the heightened degree of procedural fairness that is (admittedly) already accorded by OSC proceedings.[filed: Securities Law]
+Given these potential consequences, surely there is a case to be made that a potential transgressor of the Act should have the protections section 11 speaks to, and not just the heightened degree of procedural fairness that is (admittedly) already accorded by OSC proceedings.[filed: Securities Law]